 For additional help…

+Have you received late payments or no payments from your employer?
 For additional guidance or to discuss your case with a labor and employment lawyer, we invite you to contact our law firm at Shouse Law Group.
+We serve clients in Los Angeles and throughout the state of California.

 - See same.